Naples mourns Diego Maradona as his former club bids to rename the stadium in his honor - KVIA

 “I believe it is right to name the San Paolo after you, so we can keep you with us as a witness of the excellent path this team has taken,” he said in a statement.

-Napoli will take to the field for first time since Maradona’s passing on Thursday to face Rijeka in the UEFA Europa League.
+Napoli took to the field for first time since Maradona’s passing on Thursday and beat Rijeka 2-0 in the UEFA Europa League.

+The squad walked onto the pitch wearing Maradona’s iconic No.10 shirt with his name on the back, and observed a minute’s silence before kick-off.
+Images of Maradona also appeared on the electric screens around the stadium.

+Fans, unable to attend the match amid Covid-19 restrictions, gathered in the streets of Naples and outside the San Paolo stadium to pay their respects.

 READ: The tormented genius who became one of football’s greatest players